Note: This article was refreshed in March 2022 to reflect the current state of the cleantech industry.

 What Godin is saying here is that, whether they know it or not, what customers really want to buy is an emotional reward.
 They want to experience the rewarding feeling that comes from the purchase or use of your product.

 One of our clients, a wind turbine servicing company, faced this head on.
 The company provides solutions to wind farm managers who are responsible for profitable operation of their turbines.
 Our work with the client uncovered that, more than maximizing profitability, these customers are primarily looking for peace of mind.
 They want to buy the confidence and trust that repairs will be done to minimize expensive downtime for them.
 Prospective customers would consider data showing how our client could increase profitability only when they thought our client understood their problems at the gut level.
+So, our client had to develop a new clean energy marketing strategy that accounted for the emotional benefit elements of a customer’s purchase decision.

 With a giant game of Jenga, Caterpillar evokes feelings of awe.
 The juxtaposition of heavy machinery with a tabletop game helps prospects connect with the product on an emotional level first.